 Complications and consequences

-Untimely treatment of acute lymphadenitis is fraught with the development of purulent inflammation of the veins, the consequence of which may be phlebothrombosis or pathology of lymphatic drainage and the development of elephantiasis (elephantiasis).
-Thrombophlebitis of the lower extremities can result in blockage of the pulmonary vessels and the death of the patient.
+Untimely treatment of acute lymphadenitis is fraught with the development of purulent inflammation of the veins, the consequence of which can be phlebothrombosis or pathology of lymphatic drainage and the development of elephantiasis (elephantiasis).
+Thrombophlebitis of the lower extremities can result in blockage of the pulmonary vessels and death of the patient.

 Differential diagnosis